osrsbox/osrsbox-plugins/README.md

 ### plugins/bagspace

-Status: Current
+- Status: Current
-Issues: None
+- Issues: None
+- Purpose:
-Purpose: Simple overlay (using an InfoBox) to display the current count of items in the player's inventory.
-Authored to help my UIM track bag space more easily.
-Might add support for the looting bag in the future.
+    - Simple overlay to display the current count of items in the player's inventory.
+    - Authored to help my UIM track bag space more easily.
+    - Might add support for the looting bag in the future.

 ```
 plugins/bagspace